hack-gpon/hack-gpon.github.io/_ont/ont-nokia-g-010g-t.md

 ## Serial Console

 The ONT has a TTL 3.3v UART console (configured as 115200 8-N-1) that can be accessed from the top surface.
-To accept TX line commands, GND of TTL adapter should be attached to the ONT's shield (central GND PIN is not connected):
+To accept TX line commands, the GND of the TTL adapter should be attached to the ONT's shield:

 {% include image.html file="q-010g-t_ttl.jpg"  alt="Nokia G-010G-T TTL" caption="Nokia G-010G-T TTL" %}